sdomoszlai13/spring-mass-system-simulator/README.md

 # Spring Mass System Simulation

-Simulates a system of springs and masses in a gravity field.
+This progam simulates a system of an arbitrary number of masses, fixtures and springs in a gravity field.

+When the fixtures, masses and spings are set up, the forces acting on the masses are calculated.
+This in turn allows to calculate their velocity and position.
+These steps are repeated for every time step.
+The trajectories of the masses can be plotted.